zhenliuzhenqi/HOT/README.md

 # HOT
-Hyperspectral object tracking
+#Hyperspectral object tracking
-HA-Net and SiamHYPER will be released soon!
+The codes of HA-Net and SiamHYPER will be released soon!